 If you do enjoy a bit of a hustle and bustle, lunch time is a wonderful time to go as well, just be ready to wait a little while if you want a good seat.

-This Italian Deli will always have a piece of our heart.
-Italian brothers Giovanni and Nicholas, have put a lot of love into this beacon of Greenpoint, and you can feel it in every fibre of the business, from the wonderful chatty staff to the delicious deli staples, to the bustling coffee bar.
+This Italian Deli will always have a piece of our hearts.
+Italian brothers Giovanni and Nicholas, have put a lot of love into this beacon of Greenpoint, and you can feel it in every fiber of the business, from the wonderful chatty staff to the delicious deli staples, to the bustling coffee bar.

 Address: 103 Main Rd, Green Point, Cape Town

 Not exactly what comes to mind when you look for a coffee shop in Cape Town but this drive-through coffee window is the epitome of coffee-loving done the Capetonian way.

 Owner Benn Koene is offering thirsty cyclists, hikers, and passers-by the option of grabbing premium-quality coffee on the go.
 Black Box Coffeeworks is a mobile café situated on Constantia Neck Circle.

 They are on a mission to reduce their carbon footprint, so expect compostable cups and know that you will only be served a lid on request.
 They may use solar-powered energy to fuel their coffee machines and only the most ethically-produced produce, but that does not mean that they compromise on quality.
 Quite the opposite.

 Whether travelling by car or bicycle grab a cup of artisanal coffee from this bunch of upbeat, friendly baristas on the way to Hout Bay over the holidays.
 Or better yet, take a drive along Chappies and hit them as you circle back to town.

 Aside from some seriously good coffee, you can also pick up some fresh breakfast pots and other grab-and-go snacks and meals prepared with organic produce and products.

 Follow their trading hours, doings, and whereabouts here.